Alabama: Peach Park

 Delaware: UDairy Creamery

 Managed by three and run by more than 50 University of Delaware students, the UDairy Creamery attracts students and visitors alike.
-The ice cream is made in New Jersey from University of Delaware cows, where the base is shipped back and flavored, frozen, and packaged by UD students at the creamery's storefront location in Newark.
+The ice cream base is processed in New Jersey made with the milk from the University of Delaware cows.
+The base is then shipped back and flavored, frozen, and packaged by UD students at the creamery's storefront location in Newark.
 Some flavors brim with school pride like Blue Hen Tracks (vanilla ice cream with mini peanut butter cups, fudge swirl, and blue and yellow sprinkles) while others are a little more out of the box, like Zest Fest (orange zest infused ice cream with cashews and chocolate chunks).

 Florida: Jaxson's Ice Cream Parlour and Restaurant

 Massive servings at this Dania Beach ice cream shop is just one of the reasons Floridians love Jaxson's.
 The Zagat-rated shop has one of the country's largest collections of rural American memorabilia, including an automobile license plate collection.
 Travelers in the Fort Lauderdale area will not want to miss out.